WebexCC-SA/LAB-1309/docs/Excercise1.md

       ![Nav](./assets/Excercise4_12.png){ width="300" }

 - On the 'Add the essential details' specify the following details:
-    - Agent name: Enter the name of the AI agent.
+    - Agent name: Enter the name of the AI agent susch as **WebexOne_<yourname>**
     - System ID: A system-generated unique identifier.
 This field is editable.
     - AI engine: Select the required AI engine from the drop-down list  (default its Webex AI Pro 1.0 ).
-    - Agent's goal: Provide a brief description of the AI agent's goal which in this case is to answer queries hence the prompt "Answer Support Questions".
+    - Agent's goal: Provide a brief description of the AI agent's goal which in this case is to answer queries hence the prompt **"Answer queries about cars"**.
     - Click Create button at the bottom of the screen.

       ![Nav](./assets/Excercise4_14.png){ width="500" }